ChronoFare/Music_Therapy_FYP/Progress Report.md

 ## Week 1
 Dr. Arun Kumar outlined the core problems of the project to be resolved by me in the following weeks.
 1. Story Telling Game (Associate pictures to game sounds via MIDI)
+2. Research on current solutions to music therapy and explore the methods of evaluatio
-2. Add sustain code to piano notes during songs.
+3. Add sustain code to piano notes during songs.
-3. Add auto-adjust sound codes to instrument from dropdown list.
+4. Add auto-adjust sound codes to instrument from dropdown list.
-4. Integrate Machine Learning from data sourced from games.
+5. Integrate Machine Learning from data sourced from games.

 **Conceive**
 As this project encompasses around rehabilition for the upper limbs (a.k.a. upper extremities), I researched available solutions and issues faced by users.